JuanmaCopia/SymSolve/README.md

 ## How to use it

 `SymSolve` can be used through its API, by importing the generated Jar File.
 The API implementation can be found in `src/main/java/symsolve/SymSolve.java`.
 Also, in the tests one can find how the API can be used.
 Check for example: `src/test/java/test/systemtests/symsolve/SymmetryBreakSystemTests.java`.

+## Limitations

+As SymSolve is a prototype, there are some limitations:

+- Currently, SymSolve does not support arrays.
+- The fields defined inside the finitization method should be declared in the same order that are declared in the class.
+- The name of the finitization method must be `fin<CLASS_NAME>` for the method to be found.
+- By default, the name of the repOK should be `repOK`, but a different name can be specified when calling SymSolve's constructor.